fineanmol/plant-tree/README.md

-🌾 Updated on Thu, 03 Jul 2025 14:50:11 GMT
+🎄 Updated on Thu, 03 Jul 2025 14:04:22 GMT

-> "Before software can be reusable, it first has to be usable."
+> "Perfection is achieved when there is nothing left to take away."